AetherialMist/JavaLearning/lesson-003/lesson-003.md

 1. Parenthesis
 2. Multiplication and Division, left to right (we will show this soon)
-3. Addition and Subtraction, left to right (we will show this soon too)
+3. Addition and Subtraction, left to right

 Java does not have a nice symbol used for exponents, unfortunately that process is a bit more complicated and will be introduced in a later lesson.